Bak3y/bakey.us/README.md

 # bakey.us
-Repo for storing the HTML files for my website
+Repo for storing the pelican markdown files and CI tooling to create my blog